-- That the reports entitled Mobile Business Licence By-law dated February 3, 2020 (deferred) and Amended Mobile Business Licence By-law dated February 24, 2020 be received; and, - 2.
-That Council direct staff to waive Taxicab Company fees for a duration of 3 years (2020 2023 fees inclusive) for previously licensed companies only; and, - 3.
-That Council approve a 12-month contract position for a new Municipal Law Enforcement Officer position subject to approval of the Chief Administrative Officer and Commissioner of Corporate Services; and, - 4.
-That Council approve a 12-month contract for conversion of part-time hours into full-time hours for the existing permanent Legislative Services Associate position subject to approval of the Chief Administrative Officer and Commissioner of Corporate Services; and, - 5.
-That Council approve the draft amended Mobile Business Licence By-law 2020-07, with option #3 for a tow truck company licensing fee structure and the addition of Schedule B for criminal conviction thresholds; and, - 6.
-That Council repeal Taxi By-law 2016-44, Refreshment Vehicles By-law 2016-52, and Driving School Instructors By-law 2017-32, as amended; and, - 7.
-That Council amend the AMPS By-law 2019-62 and Fees and Charges By-law 2019-52; and, - 8.
-That Staff be authorized and directed to do all things necessary to give effect to this resolution. - 5.2 Procedure By-law Review for 2018-2022 Term of Council - 1.
-That the report entitled Procedure By-law Review for 2018-2022 Term of
+- 1. That the presentation regarding the Amended Mobile Business Licence By-law provided by the Manager of Regulatory Services be received; and, - 2.
+That the deputations regarding the Amended Mobile Business Licence provided by Frank Doyle, Frank Zoghi, and Sebastian Fuchs be received; and, - 3.
+That the reports entitled Mobile Business Licence By-law dated February 3, 2020 (deferred) and Amended Mobile Business Licence By-law dated February 24, 2020 be received; and, - 4.
+That Council direct staff to waive Taxicab Company fees for a duration of 3 years (2020 2023 fees inclusive) for previously licensed companies only; and, - 5.
+That Council approve a 12-month contract position for a new Municipal Law Enforcement Officer position subject to approval of the Chief Administrative Officer and Commissioner of Corporate Services; and, - That Council approve a 12-month contract for conversion of part-time hours into full-time hours for the existing permanent Legislative Services Associate position subject to approval of the Chief Administrative Officer and Commissioner of Corporate Services; and, - That Council approve the draft amended Mobile Business Licence Bylaw 2020-07, with option #3 for a tow truck company licensing fee structure and the addition of Schedule B for criminal conviction thresholds; and,

+- 8. That Council repeal Taxi By-law 2016-44, Refreshment Vehicles By-law 2016-52, and Driving School Instructors By-law 2017-32, as amended; and, - 9.
+That Council amend the AMPS By-law 2019-62 and Fees and Charges By-law 2019-52; and, - 10.
+That Staff be authorized and directed to do all things necessary to give effect to this resolution.

+5.2 Procedure By-law Review for 2018-2022 Term of Council